 - Sexual abuse

-Because I feel it is important that you choose a counsellor you feel comfortable with, I offer a reduced rate of £10 for the first session, so you can see if you would like to work with me, and explore what you think you wish to gain from having counselling.
-Alternatively, if you prefer, we can have a conversation on the telephone before deciding if you would like to begin counselling sessions.
+Because I feel it is important that you choose a counsellor you feel comfortable with, I offer a FREE 15-minute call, so you can see if you would like to work with me, and explore what you think you wish to gain from having counselling.